 There’s billions of dollars of demand for people to earn yield on their crypto demonstrated by the early success of BlockFi, Celsius, and Voyager.
 Unfortunately, they all blew up last year, highlighting the problems with centralization.
 THORChain’s single sided savers is the decentralized solution.

 The failed entities above also lent billions of dollars to their clients using crypto as collateral.
 A lot of people want to borrow against their bitcoin instead of selling it.
 Instead of selling bitcoin, paying capital gains taxes, and having no more upside exposure to the price, people would rather keep their bitcoin for continued price exposure, delay paying taxes, and borrow against it to free up some capital.
-To meet this demand, THORChain developers are working on a lending feature.
-It isn’t live as I type but developers are expecting it to launch in Q2 2023.
+To meet this demand, THORChain developers created a lending feature.

 The lending design has gone through several changes over the last couple of years.
-In its current form, users will deposit their collateral to THORChain and be able to borrow against it at some programmatic collateralization ratio.
-The loans will have no interest, no liquidation levels, and no maturity date!
-They’re a game changer in the world of finance.
+In its current form, users deposit their collateral to THORChain and can borrow against it at some programmatic collateralization ratio.
+The loans have no interest, no liquidation levels, and no maturity date.
+They’re a game changer in the world of crypto.

 How’s that possible?
 It’s because THORChain does not directly hold on to the collateral, it uses the collateral to its own advantage.